-We will begin our 27th year banding birds at the Y on Memorial Day 2025.
+We have ended our 27th year banding birds at the YMCA of the Rockies.

 On 24 September 2022, the volunteers for CARRI banded their 14,927th bird at the YMCA of the Rockies.